php-ru/symfony-docs-ru/console.rst

 Output Sections
 ~~~~~~~~~~~~~~~

-.. versionadded:: 4.1
-    Output sections were introduced in Symfony 4.1.

 The regular console output can be divided into multiple independent regions
 called "output sections".
 Create one or more of these sections when you need to